johnwbyrd/bloomer/README.md

 ## License

-Public domain / MIT.
-Use it, learn from it, improve it.
-Just don't claim you wrote it first.
+Three-clause BSD.
+Do pretty much what you want with it, just don't claim that you wrote it.

+SPDX-License-Identifier: BSD-3-Clause

 ## References & Acknowledgments